-4.2.2 Techniques
+4.2.2 [Techniques

-The techniques used are described in Chapter 2, Section 2.3.
+The techniques-used are described in Chapter 2, Section 2.3.

 Conditions on the Eninman and Rojoa complexes where most of the UCRL diagnostic effort was located were very satisfactory before the shot schedule commenced.
 These conditions were largely the result of having L-Division personnel stationed at each complex to ensure that sufficient attention was paid to UCRL support requirements.
-Unfortunately, the Rojea complex was contaminated by the $\begin{bmatrix} & & \\ & &$ a.
-The policy of concentrating an individual laboratory's major efforts on an island complex should be continued.
+Unfortunately, the Rojoa complex was contaminated by the schedule shot which required that the camp be deactivated as a full scale installation.
+After a period of daily commuting from Parry, a few tents were made livable and the diagnostic crews returned to the complex on a full time basis which reduced the strain on meeting the UCRL Rojoa shot schedule.